maomaodedipan/NetPipe/README.md

 # Files for Project Assignment "NetPipe"

+A simple application data trasmission encryption and decryption application.

 - `README.md` This file.
 It is in in Markdown format.
 You can view it as a text file, or use a Markdown preview tool (there are plenty).
 - `NetPipeClient.java` is a working client for the NetPipe application, without security.
 - `NetPipeServer.java` is a working server for the NetPipe application, without security.